 I have a few things that bother me from time to time and I can't seem to be at peace with it.

-The topic of repentence comes to mind.
+The topic of repentance comes to mind.
 I have read through some of your articles, as well as other articles, regarding repentance and its necessity for baptism (which I understand).
 My problem is how much repentance is enough for all the sins you have done in the past before a person can get baptized?
 And if repentance is a change in mind that leads to a change in action, when do we know our repentance is valid?

 I am a member of the body.
 I just get scared at times about repentance.
 For example, some of the articles talk about a couple living in adultery or a drug addict and how they have to repent before they get baptized (which I get).
-What I don't understand are those things that we need to repent of, such as attitudes and character flaws, that don't need to be changed right away before being baptized.
+What I don't understand are those things that we need to repent of, such as attitudes and character flaws, that doesn't need to be changed right away before being baptized.

 I think all my questions stem from me being scared about death.
 I always get nervous about death and if I'm good enough to get into heaven.
 I understand that we are not perfect, intellectually, but at times I don't feel like the promises mentioned in the Scriptures pertaining to everlasting life apply to me.